Skip to content

 10:00 AM Depart for University of California, Davis Campus, School of Veterinary Medicine

-12:00 PM UC Davis School of Veterinary Medicine – Lecture Lunch - Impacts of Marijuana Cultivation on Wildlife; and Oiled Animal Response, University Partnerships
+12:00 PM UC Davis School of Veterinary Medicine – Lecture Lunch - One Health Philosophy and Its Alignment with Park Protection Strategy, Case-Study: Secondary Impacts of Marijuana Cultivation on Wildlife in US National Parks; and Oiled Animal Response, University Partnerships

 Dr. Robert Poppenga – Head, Toxicology Section, California Animal Health and Food Safety Laboratory, School of Veterinary Medicine, UC Davis: